GillHapp/BakerySwap_bnb/README.md

 ---

 ### Acknowledgments:
-- **Crossifi Testnet**: This project is built on the **Crossifi Testnet** blockchain, providing a robust testing environment for AquaDex.
+- **Binance Smart Chain**: This project is built on the **Binance Smart Chain**, providing a fast and cost-efficient environment for decentralized finance.
 - **Metamask**: For secure interaction with Ethereum-based networks.
 - **Ethers.js**: To interact with the Ethereum blockchain in a seamless and efficient manner.

 ---

-**Thank you for using AquaDex!** We hope this decentralized exchange platform enhances your experience in decentralized finance (DeFi) on the **Crossifi Testnet**.
+**Thank you for using AquaDex!** We hope this decentralized exchange platform enhances your experience in decentralized finance (DeFi) on the **Binance Smart Chain**.

+---

+This version has been updated to reflect the new chain and token names relevant to **Binance Smart Chain** (BSC).
+Let me know if you need further adjustments!